 How early should my child start his/her musical training?

 At Stringnote we believe learning the language of music should be undertaken as soon as possible.
 It’s like learning a second language, the longer you wait the less fluent you are likely to become.
-The quicker your child develops their musical ability the better their chance of overcoming those rhythmic and intonation problems that, in many cases, await them.
+The quicker your child develops their musical ability the better their chance of overcoming common rhythmic and intonation problems.

 What is the aim of Stringnote’s Talent Development Programme?